Hydrozoa

-Some examples of hydrozoans are the freshwater jelly (Craspedacusta sowerbyi), freshwater polyps (Hydra), Obelia, Portuguese man o' war (Physalia physalis), chondrophores (Porpitidae), "air fern" (Sertularia argentea), and pink-hearted hydroids (Tubularia).
+Some examples of hydrozoans are the freshwater jelly (Craspedacusta sowerbyi), freshwater polyps (Hydra), Obelia, Portuguese man o' war (Physalia physalis), chondrophores (Porpitidae), and pink-hearted hydroids (Tubularia).

 Anatomy

-Most hydrozoan species include both a polypoid and a medusoid stage in their lifecycles, although a number of them have only one or the other.
+Most hydrozoan species include both a polypoid and a medusoid stage in their life cycles, although a number of them have only one or the other.
 For example, Hydra has no medusoid stage, while Liriope lacks the polypoid stage.

 Polyps

 The hydroid form is usually colonial, with multiple polyps connected by tubelike hydrocauli.
 The hollow cavity in the middle of the polyp extends into the associated hydrocaulus, so that all the individuals of the colony are intimately connected.
 Where the hydrocaulus runs along the substrate, it forms a horizontal root-like stolon that anchors the colony to the bottom.

 The colonies are generally small, no more than a few centimeters across, but some in Siphonophorae can reach sizes of several meters.
 They may have a tree-like or fan-like appearance, depending on species.
 The polyps themselves are usually tiny, although some noncolonial species are much larger, reaching 6 to 9 cm, or, in the case of the deep-sea Branchiocerianthus, a remarkable 2 m (6.6 ft).

 The hydrocaulus is usually surrounded by a sheath of chitin and proteins called the perisarc.
 In some species, this extends upwards to also enclose part of the polyps, in some cases including a closeable lid through which the polyp may extend its tentacles.

 In any given colony, the majority of polyps are specialized for feeding.
 These have a more or less cylindrical body with a terminal mouth on a raised protuberance called the hypostome, surrounded by a number of tentacles.
 The polyp contains a central cavity, in which initial digestion takes place.
 Partially digested food may then be passed into the hydrocaulus for distribution around the colony and completion of the digestion process.
 Unlike some other cnidarian groups, the lining of the central cavity lacks stinging nematocysts, which are found only on the tentacles and outer surface.

 All colonial hydrozoans also include some polyps specialized for reproduction.
-These lack tentacles and contain numerous buds from which the medusoid stage of the lifecycle is produced.
+These lack tentacles and contain numerous buds from which the medusoid stage of the life cycle is produced.
 The arrangement and type of these reproductive polyps varies considerably between different groups.

 In addition to these two basic types of polyps, a few colonial species have other specialized forms.
 In some, defensive polyps are found, armed with large numbers of stinging cells.
 In others, one polyp may develop as a large float, from which the other polyps hang down, allowing the colony to drift in open water instead of being anchored to a solid surface.